500px/px-service-client/README.md

 end

 # An example of a make request
+multi = Px::Service::Client::Multiplexer.new
 method = :get

 req = subject.make_request(method, url)
+multi.context do
+   multi.do(req)
+end.run
 ```

 Adds a circuit breaker to the client.
+If the underlying method succeeds, `make_request` returns `Px::Service::Client::RetriableResponseFuture`

 The circuit will open on any exception from the wrapped method, or if the request runs for longer than the `invocation_timeout`.

-If the circuit is open, any future request will be get an error message wrapped in `CircuitBreakerRetriableResponseFuture`.
+If the circuit is open, any future request will be get an error message wrapped in `Px::Service::ServiceError`.

-Note that `Px::Service::ServiceRequestError` exceptions do NOT trip the breaker, as these exceptions indicate an error on the caller's part (e.g. an HTTP 4xx error).
+By default, `Px::Service::ServiceRequestError` is excluded by the handler.
+That is, when the request fails with a `ServiceRequestError` exceptions, the same `ServiceRequestError` will be raised.
+But it does NOT increase the failure count or trip the breaker, as these exceptions indicate an error on the caller's part (e.g. an HTTP 4xx error).

 Every instance of the class that includes the `CircuitBreaker` concern will share the same circuit state.
 You should therefore include `Px::Service::Client::CircuitBreaker` in the most-derived class that subclasses
-`Px::Service::Client::Base`
+`Px::Service::Client::Base`.

 This module is based on (and uses) the [Circuit Breaker](https://github.com/wsargent/circuit_breaker) gem by Will Sargent.